tranvietphuoc/nvim/README.md

 then install the LSP with [LspInstall](https://github.com/kabouzeid/nvim-lspinstall)

-You can config your settings in `user-config.lua` file
+You can config your settings in `config/init.lua` file

 ## Some basic keys mapping of this configuration.